Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

 SDK](https://github.com/ifm/ifm3d).

 The summary statistic I am most interested in is the median absolute deviation (MAD) for any given metric.
-The MAD gives us *the most typical deviation from the most typical latency of X ms will be Y ms* (where X is the median and Y is the mad).
-I also use quantile plots below, which may be unfamiliar for some readers.
-To that end, for the first quantile plot presented, I will explain how to read it so the data are understanable.
+The MAD gives us the most typical deviation from the most typical measurement.
+For us, we can use it to say: *the most typical deviation from the most typical latency of X ms will be Y ms* (where X is the median and Y is the mad).

+I also use quantile plots below.
+For clarity in interpreting the data, for the first quantile plot presented, I will explain how to read it.

 I am using [this notebook](./notebooks/perf.ipynb) to analyze the collected data and generate the plots shown below.